kpmeen/kafka-websocket-proxy/README.md

 ## Endpoints and API

+### WebSocket APIs

-All endpoints are available at the following base URL:
+All WebSocket endpoints are available at the following base URL:

 ```
 ws://<hostname>:<port>/socket